-I must have eaten Strawberry-Rhubarb Pie at someone’s house or in a restaurant and was hooked.
-Tart rhubarb and sweet strawberries, all fresh of course, are a terrific combination.
-The addition of orange zest really boosts the flavors of both.
+Strawberry-Rhubarb Pie can be made with fresh or frozen rhubarb and but the strawberries should be fresh.
+They are a terrific combination.
+The addition of orange zest really boosts the flavors of both fruits.
 Choose between my All-Purpose Pie Dough or Sugar Crust for a double crust.
 Personally, I enjoy the rhythm of weaving the top crust and seeing the fruit ooze through the holes; but you can certainly roll out a top crust or use Streusal as the topping if you prefer.
-Anyway you do it, I’m sure you’ll love this pie as much as I do !
+Anyway you do it, I’m sure you’ll love this Strawberry-Rhubarb Pie pie as much as I do!

 Note: Bake pie on lowest level of your oven to insure that the bottom crust cooks through.